↩ Accueil

 The Samsung S84F has the features you want in a current-gen gaming TV, like HDMI 2.1 ports and a native 120Hz panel for running 4K at 120fps on a PS5 or Xbox Series, variable refresh rate and auto low latency mode.
 It's also a good TV for running the Nintendo Switch 2 in docked mode, although the Switch 2 can only run games at up to 60fps in 4K.

-This is the lowest price I can find for a brand new and fully warrantied 65" OLED TV, especially if you want to stick with a tried and true brand like Samsung.
+This is the lowest price I can find for a brand new and fully warrantied 65" OLED TV, especially if you want to stick with a tried and true brand like Samsung, and the free TV is just icing on the cake.
 Best Buy is a good place to buy your TV from because it's easier to return if you have any problems (a 65" TV can still fit in a reasonably sized SUV).

 Eric Song is the IGN commerce manager in charge of finding the best gaming and tech deals every day.
 When Eric isn't hunting for deals for other people at work, he's hunting for deals for himself during his free time.